madhusgv/CKA/Notes/CKACourseLearning.md

                 kubectl get pods --show-lables
             3. Annotations are used to specify any other details abuot the pod/company/etc
     4. Taints and Tolerent
+        if there is at least one un-ignored taint with effect NoSchedule then Kubernetes will not schedule the pod onto that node if there is no un-ignored taint with effect NoSchedule but there is at least one un-ignored taint with effect PreferNoSchedule then Kubernetes will try to not schedule the pod onto the node if there is at least one un-ignored taint with effect NoExecute then the pod will be evicted from the node (if it is already running on the node), and will not be scheduled onto the node (if it is not yet running on the node).
         1. Taints and tolerance are to restrict the pods in a node
         2. Taints
             1. No unwanted pods be placed on tainted node